Gabriella439/slides/evangelism/marketing.md

 Based on that which market do I believe Haskell target?

+# Lots of caveats

+Please take the upcoming suggestions with a very large grain of salt:

+> * I don't mean to suggest that all other work is useless
+>
+> * Volunteers can do whatever they want with their time
+>
+>   This advice is for people looking for new ways to contribute
+>
+> * I could be wrong
+>
+>   My viewpoint is biased by my own experiences
+>
+> * Going mainstream is not the be-all and end-all
+>
+>   We Haskell programmers avoid (success at all costs)

 # Interpreters

 If I had to suggest a market, I would focus on interpreters:

 > * Target customer
 >
->   The next generation of tech companies need dedicated language teams
+>   One person "team" tasked with building a programmable DSL for a product
 >
 > * Compelling reason to adopt
 >
->   Startups can't afford to hire a professional language team
+>   Small businesses can't afford to hire a professional programming language
+>   team
 >
->   Nobody has solved the "amateur language developer" problem
+>   Nobody has solved the "casual language developer" problem
 >
 > * Whole product
 >
->   Haskell's ecosystem for interpreters is "the total package"
+>   Haskell's ecosystem for interpreters is pretty close to "the total package"
 >
 > * Competition
 >